RushFTK/Osu-wiki-write-utils/README.md

 1. Go OAuth in [osu! website settings](https://osu.ppy.sh/home/account/edit)

-2. Create an OAuth application or using a exist one, copy Client ID and Client secret.
+2. Create an OAuth application or using an exist one, copy Client ID and Client secret.

 3. Paste to `utils/common.py`